 Whether a free website builder can be described as ‘the best' largely depends on the kind of business you're running.
 So, we've paired the following solutions with specific types of consumers to help you decide:

-- Square Online Store: This is ideal for entrepreneurs who not only need a free online store but also want a free point-of-sale solution.
+- Square Online: This is ideal for entrepreneurs who not only need a free online store but also want a free point-of-sale solution.

 - WooCommerce: This plugin is perfect if you're already using WordPress and you want to add ecommerce features to your site.